-Louis Matis, M.D., Chief Development Officer
+Louis Matis, M.D., former Chief Development Officer

-Dr. Louis Matis serves as our Senior Vice President and Chief Development Officer pursuant to an employment agreement dated July 20, 2015, which provides for a continuous term and may be terminated by either party at any time, provided that if Dr. Matis resigns, he shall provide us with at least 90 days' written notice.
-Pursuant to this agreement, the Compensation Committee increased Dr. Matis's annual base salary to \$375,000 for 2017 and to \$391,875 for 2018, and Dr. Matis is eligible to receive an annual discretionary bonus award of up to 40% of his then-current base salary, based upon the achievement of specific individual and/or Company-wide performance goals as determined by the Board or a committee of the Board in its sole discretion.
-The Compensation Committee increased Dr. Matis's annual base salary to \$403,631 for 2019.
-Dr. Matis is entitled to participate in any employee benefit programs, plans and practices on the same terms as other salaried employees on a basis consistent with the participation of other senior executive officers.
+Dr. Louis Matis served as our Senior Vice President and Chief Development Officer through January 10, 2020 pursuant to an employment agreement dated July 20, 2015.
+Pursuant to this agreement, the Compensation Committee increased Dr. Matis's annual base salary to \$391,875 for 2018 and \$403,631 for 2019, and Dr. Matis was eligible to receive an annual bonus award of up to 40% of his then-current base salary, based upon the achievement of specific individual and/or Company-wide performance goals as determined by the Compensation Committee in its sole discretion.
+Prior to his resignation, Dr. Matis was entitled to participate in any employee benefit programs, plans and practices on the same terms as other salaried employees on a basis consistent with the participation of other senior executive officers.

-Pursuant to his employment agreement, Dr. Matis is prohibited during the term of the agreement, subject to certain exceptions, from (i) accepting any other employment or consultancy, (ii) serving on the board of directors or similar body of any other entity, unless approved by the Chief Executive Officer, and (iii) acquiring, assuming or participating in, directly or indirectly, any financial position, investment or interest known by Dr. Matis to be adverse or antagonistic to us, our business or prospects, financial or otherwise, or in any competing business.
+Pursuant to his employment agreement, Dr. Matis was prohibited during the term of the agreement, subject to certain exceptions, from (i) accepting any other employment or consultancy, (ii) serving on the board of directors or similar body of any other entity, unless approved by the Chief Executive Officer, and (iii) acquiring, assuming or participating in, directly or indirectly, any financial position, investment or interest known by Dr. Matis to be adverse or antagonistic to us, our business or prospects, financial or otherwise, or in any competing business.

-The agreement also contains (i) customary confidentiality obligations which are not limited by the term of the agreement, (ii) certain non-compete provisions extending during the term of the agreement and one year thereafter and (iii) certain non-solicitation provisions during the term of the agreement and for one year thereafter.
+The agreement also contained (i) customary confidentiality obligations which are not limited by the term of the agreement, (ii) certain non-compete provisions extending during the term of the agreement and one year thereafter and (iii) certain non-solicitation provisions during the term of the agreement and for one year thereafter.
 Dr. Matis also agreed to assign certain intellectual property rights to us.